 To set up webhooks in Stripe go to http://stripe.com and log in.
-In the top right will be your username with a down arrow.
-Click that and then choose Account Settings.
+Once logged in, click on API then Webhooks.

 Note: your webhooks won't work in a local development environment like Vagrant, WAMP, MAMP, or Desktop Server.
 These are typically non-publicly accessible IP addresses and Stripe can't reach them.

 When using Stripe, a cancellation may be initiated either from within EDD or from the Stripe Dashboard.

 To cancel a subscription from the EDD admin go to Downloads → Subscriptions and click View on the item you want to cancel.

 Then in the bottom of the next screen click on Cancel Subscription.